vishal-2000/BrickBreakerv1_SSAD/README.md

 ## Lives
 - You will be given 3 lives
 - No penalty incurred if you lose a life
+- When you lose your life, all the active powerups will be deactivated

 ## Bricks
 - White bricks are unbreakable